The Challenge: Obesity and psychological disorders have been on the rise for decades.

 Put in simple terms, I think this is what our bodies are trying to tell us:

 “Man, you’re doing this all wrong, spending your time doing strange things.
 I don’t feel safe in these places you’re taking me.
 And where are all the people I love?
 But I can’t explain this to you with words.
-That’s why I make you miserable, it´s my wake-up call.”
+That’s why I make you miserable, and it´s my wake-up call.”